cytb/simple-autoreload-server/Options.md

 boolean
 ---
-as boolean. don't pass additional parameter. if you want set 'false' to option on commandline, add natgation prefix  'no' or 'without'
-(e.g. --no-option, --without-option)
+parsed as boolean. don't pass additional parameter. if you want set 'false' to option on commandline, add nagation prefix ('no' or 'without') (e.g. --no-option, --without-option)

 pattern